Frequently Asked Questions

 Who can I send my comments to in order to influence planning for a Light Rail system?

 Provided here on the InlandRail.org website are the public email addresses for most of our regional elected officials who are charged with representing the interests of the region.
 Please take the time to provide your comments to your elected officials and/or to InlandRail.org via our website.
+[2020 Note: this list was as of the year 2013.
+These officials are most likely not in office now, but this will give you an idea of where to look.]
 Also, consider providing comments with respect to what you believe should be included in the long-range plans being prepared by the Spokane Transit Authority at www.spokanetransit.com and the Spokane Regional Transportation Council at www.SRTC.org.